 \subsection{Results}

-In order to visualize results and show the potential applications of our method, we outline in \autoref{fig:panel} the observed and forecast surfaces obtained for one of the day we aim to predict, as long as the lower and upper bounds defining the prediction band.
-For the sake of simplicity, we display only the results obtained using the FAR(1)-EK \eqref{eq:EK_estimator} estimator, since, as discussed below, it provides on average the narrowest prediction bands.
-In order to allow for a more insightful analysis, and to further investigate the evolution of such surfaces, we also implemented a dedicated \href{https://niccolo-ajroldi.shinyapps.io/Black-Sea-Forecasting/}{Shiny App} available online where results can be explored.

-We report in \autoref{fig:BS_coverage} the average coverage of the Conformal Prediction bands obtained across 1000 predictions.
+\autoref{fig:panel} outlines observed and forecasted surfaces obtained for one of the day in the rolling window, as long as the lower and upper bounds defining the prediction band.
+For the sake of simplicity, we display only results obtained using the FAR(1)-EK estimator \eqref{eq:EK_estimator}, since, as discussed below, it provides on average the narrowest prediction bands.
+In order to allow for a more insightful analysis, and to further investigate the evolution of the surfaces, we implemented a dedicated \href{https://niccolo-ajroldi.shinyapps.io/Black-Sea-Forecasting/}{Shiny App} available online where results can be explored.
+We report in \autoref{fig:BS_coverage} the average coverage of CP bands obtained across 1000 predictions.
 As in Section \ref{section:4}, we pair such quantity with a 99\% confidence interval.
-Notice that in this case the confidence interval may be biased, due to the inevitable correlation between data used to construct it, however, we still decided to include it in order to assess the dispersion of the average coverage around the mean.
+Notice that in this case the confidence interval may be biased, due to the inevitable correlation between data used to construct it, however, we include it in order to assess the dispersion of the average coverage around the mean.
 Coherently with the results of the simulation study, we can appreciate that in all cases the prediction bands capture the observed surface $y_{T+1}$ approximately $(1-\alpha)\%$ of the times, regardless of the forecasting algorithm used.

 For what concerns the size of the prediction bands, the Naive predictor produces by far the widest ones (see \autoref{fig:BS_width}), and, this fact does not reflect in a greater coverage compared to the other methods.
-On the other hand, prediction bands obtained with forecasting algorithms modelling the autoregressive structure provide narrower prediction regions.
-Among these, we can see that the non-concurrent FAR(1) is the most performing one, despite the way in which it is estimated (namely with FAR(1)-EK, FAR(1)-EK+ or FAR(1)-VAR).
+On the other hand, prediction bands obtained with autoregressive forecasting algorithms provide narrower prediction regions.
+Among these, we can see that the non-concurrent FAR(1) is the most performing one, regardless of the way in which it is estimated (namely with FAR(1)-EK, FAR(1)-EK+ or FAR(1)-VAR).
 Nevertheless, also the concurrent FAR(1) model provides very tight prediction bands, almost comparable with the ones produced by the non-concurrent prediction algorithm.